wellyshen/use-web-animations/README.md

 import useWebAnimations from "@welly/use-web-animations";

 const App = () => {
-  const { ref, animation, animate } = useWebAnimations({
+  const { ref } = useWebAnimations({
-    // Pause animation at start, default is false
-    pausedAtStart: false,
     // Define the keyframes, rotate the target from 0 degree to 360 degree
     keyframes: { transform: ["rotate(0deg)", "rotate(360deg)"] },
     // Define the timing, the duration is in milliseconds
     timing: { duration: 3000, iterations: Infinity },
     onFinish: (animation, event) => {
-      // Triggered when the animation completes naturally, as well as
+      // Triggered when the animation completes naturally
-      // when the animation.finish() method is called to immediately cause the animation to finish up },
+      // or finished by calling the animation.finish() method },
     onCancel: (animation, event) => {
-      // Triggered when the animation.cancel() method is called },
+      // Triggered when the animation is called by calling the animation.cancel() method },
   });